Qualitative Research

 What is the goal of qualitative research in brand development?

 The purpose of qualitative research is to uncover how people think, feel, and make decisions about your brand.
-It provides a deeper understanding of audience perceptions, motivations, and unmet needs.
-The human truths that quantitative data alone can’t reveal.
+It provides a deeper understanding of audience perceptions, motivations, and unmet needs including the human truths that quantitative data alone can’t reveal.
 These insights form the foundation for positioning and more effective communication.

 How is Fable&Co.’s approach to qualitative research different?

 We focus on uncovering meaning, not just collecting feedback.
-We combine considered questioning with experienced interpretation, connecting what audiences say and do, to what your brand should express.
+We combine considered questioning with experienced interpretation, connecting what audiences say and do, to what your brand needs to express.
 Insights are translated into clear actions that inform positioning, messaging, and design decisions, turning understanding into competitive advantage.

 What methods do you use to gather insights?